The Elara Handbook

 We are a small team and though we want to produce documentation and work of the highest quality, our time constraints mean that the Handbook does have sections that seem out of place or are far too rushed.
 The Handbook is a work-in-progress and we highly encourage reporting any issues you find to our issues tracker.

 No, you don’t have to read any more than you feel comfortable with!
-It’s okay to skip sections or read only a small portion of the Handbook.
+It’s okay to skip sections or read only a small part of the Handbook.
 We wrote this Handbook to be comprehensive because (among other reasons) we wanted to explain everything possible so that someone reading wouldn’t get lost when we explain our research.
 But there is no need to learn everything or read it all!

-I’m reading the PDF version of the Elara Handbook and I notice a bunch of stuff that doesn’t look like it should be there or weirdly-formatted stuff.
+I’m reading the PDF version of the Elara Handbook, and I notice a bunch of stuff that doesn’t look like it should be there or weirdly-formatted stuff.
 What’s that about?

 The chapter numbers in the PDF don’t line up to the web version or the titles in the Handbook, why is that?

 Our PDF generator tool works in a way that doesn’t distinguish between actual chapters and introductory pages.
-We are trying to figure out a way to solve this issue, but it will take some time, and again, please report this issue (and any similar ones) so we know which places need fixing.
+We are trying to figure out a way to solve this issue, but it will take time, and again, please report this issue (and any similar ones) so we know which places need fixing.

 License¶